bcdev/jpy/doc/install.rst

 * to use Java from Python by importing the jpy module ``import jpy`` and
 * to use Python from Java by importing the jpy Java API classes ``import org.jpy.*;`` from ``jpy.jar`` on your Java classpath.

-You will also find a file called ``.jpy`` in your home folder.
-This is used by jpy's Java API ``jpy.jar`` in order to locate the Python interpreter as well as the shared library representing the jpy Python module.

 *******************
 Getting the Sources
 *******************